-Director Carol Morley and star Patricia Clarkson discuss the genesis of this cosmic thriller, and their process for bringing to life its unusual central character.
+Director Carol Morley and star Patricia Clarkson discuss the genesis of their cosmic thriller, Out of Blue, and their process for bringing to life its unusual central character.

 The investigation thriller is practically a genre unto its own, a staple of film culture from the very beginnings of cinema.
 Dealing with themes of justice, order, and necessary violence, it is rich in fascinating and perpetually relevant ideas that directly interrogate human nature.

 In her fourth feature, Out of Blue, English director Carol Morley approaches the heart of humanity from a completely different perspective: that of the stars.
 When Mike (Patricia Clarkson) investigates the murder of a renowned astrophysicist, the victim’s research into the mechanisms of black holes and alternate dimensions triggers vivid flashbacks.
 Images and moments from Mike’s own past, long ago buried and forgotten, come to the surface and shake the usually placid investigator to her core.

 Events of a personal, microscopic, or astronomical scale all blur into each other, and the usual tropes of the investigation thriller are morphed into barely recognisable shapes: the rhythm is slow but focused, as though the film was thrust into a black hole; each character is unique and magnetic, like so many planets orbiting around Mike.
 It’s an engrossing and hypnotically odd experience, obscure yet rewarding.

 In Toronto, I caught up with Morley but also with Clarkson, who proved to be just as eloquent about the film as its director.
 They told me about getting the green light from Nicolas Roeg (director of the classic Don’t Look Now) for Out of Blue, creating the character of Mike, being compared to David Lynch, shooting in New Orleans, and much more.

 Patricia Clarkson: Okay, here we are, baby baby.